stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

 #### 3.2.1 Apigee API Management
 **Purpose**: API governance, security, rate limiting, analytics

+**Important**: All REST APIs are **exposed exclusively via Apigee**.
+The backend microservices are not directly accessible from the frontend applications.
+All API calls go through Apigee API proxies.

+**API Specification**: All REST APIs use **OpenAPI 3.0 specification** (Swagger).
+OpenAPI specs are generated from Spring Boot services using SpringDoc OpenAPI and published to Apigee Developer Portal.

 **API Proxies** (Two Separate Proxies):

 1. **External API Proxy** (for External Frontend Application)